BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Mark.md

 ### II.
 Conflict (3:1–30)
 - Leaders reject Jesus, plotting His death and accusing Him of operating by Beelzebul.
 - In contrast, Jesus appoints a remnant of twelve to be with Him and to proclaim the Word.
-- These form the new family in "the house": those who do the will of God.
+- These form the new family in "the house": those who do the will of God (faith in the Word with authority and spread it to others).

 **Contribution:** Frames Israel’s rejection as the setting for a Spirit-empowered remnant to emerge.